 On 24 April, Tropical Cyclone Kenneth passed north of the Comoros Islands, hitting the northern island of Ngazidja.
 On the evening of 25 April, the cyclone made landfall in Mozambique between the districts of Macomia and Mocimboa da Praia in Cabo Delgado province.
 With wind gusts of up to 220km/h, Tropical Cyclone Kenneth became the strongest cyclone to ever hit the African continent.
 Southern Tanzania and eastern Malawi have also received rains caused by the weather system.

 Tropical Cyclone Fani

-  At least four dozen are dead in northeastern India and Bangladesh after Powerful Cyclone Fani slammed onshore May 3 as the strongest cyclone to hit India within the last 20 years.
-Significant infrastructure damage notwithstanding, the death toll certainly would have been much worse if it were not for the Indian Government's well-targeted evacuation plan, which moved more than one million people into storm shelters, according to United Nations officials.
+At least 64 people were killed in northeastern India and Bangladesh when Powerful Cyclone Fani slammed onshore May 3 as the strongest cyclone to hit India within the last 20 years.
+Significant infrastructure damage notwithstanding, the death toll certainly would have been much worse if it were not for the Indian Government’s well-targeted evacuation plan, which moved more than one million people into storm shelters, according to United Nations officials.

 Fani made landfall early Friday morning between 8 a.m. and 10 a.m. local time along the coast of the Indian state of Odisha, close to Puri.
 Fani’s strength was the equivalent of a Category 3 hurricane in the Atlantic or eastern Pacific oceans when it barreled ashore.

 The cyclone affected more than 16 million people, forcing the evacuation of nearly 1.2 million people from low-lying areas to more than 4,000 shelters.
 Public infrastructure and more than 500,000 houses damaged.
 Livestock, mostly chickens, were killed and agricultural lands ravaged.